 You would have to turn off the HVAC system, scrub and vacuum the moldy areas, properly bag all towels used during the process, and then apply a mold inhibitor.

 If not done correctly, you could put yourself at risk and the mold will grow back later.
+Therefore, this is often a job that is better left to a mold removal professional.

 A remediation service will come and use an EPA-registered disinfectant that is specifically for HVAC use.